DongzeHE/scpca-docs/docs/sce_file_contents.md

 Metrics for each of the ADTs assayed can be found as a `pandas.DataFrame` in the `.var` slot within the `AnnData` object:

-This data frame contains the following columns with statistics for each ADT:

 | Column name | Contents                                                       |
 | ----------- | -------------------------------------------------------------- |